HenrikSamuelsson/FreeRTOS_Studies/Notes/Definitions.md

 **deadlock** A situation in which two or more tasks are each waiting for the other to finish, and thus neither ever does.
 **deadly embrace** A synonym for deadlock.
+**gatekeeper** A task that have sole ownership of a resource and implements mutual exclusion in this way.
 **reentrancy** A function is called reentrant if it can be interrupted in the middle of its execution and then safely called again ("re-entered") before its previous invocations complete execution.
 The interruption could be caused by an internal action such as a jump or call, or by an external action such as a hardware interrupt or signal.
 Once the reentered invocation completes, the previous invocations will resume correct execution.
 Read more at [Wikipedia](http://en.wikipedia.org/wiki/Reentrancy_%28computing%29).